ngenworks/process.ngenworks.com/docs/source/roles_responsibilities.rst

 Administrative Support
 ----------------------

-* Aiding in scoping and estimating
+* Aids in scoping and estimating
 * Setting up/closing projects in Harvest and Basecamp, inviting people in, Welcome messages
 * Weekly updates
 * nGeneer and Friendgeneer 'where's the bathroom' support